 - Have strong “indemnity” language in the agreement so that you can demand that your spouse make the payment to the bank, and have your spouse held accountable for all your fees and costs in upholding the agreement if he or she quits making payments.

-In a Florida Divorce, Does It Matter How the Home Is Titled?
+Does It Matter How a Home Is Titled in a Florida Divorce?

 Sometimes.
-Generally speaking, asset and debts acquired during the marriage are presumed to be “martial,” regardless of how titled.
-So, if you used marital funds to purchase a house, that is titled in just your name, the presumption is that the house is still marital.
+Generally, asset and debts acquired during the marriage are presumed to be “martial,” regardless of how titled.
+So, if you used marital funds to purchase a house, that is titled in the name of just one spouse, the presumption is that the house is still marital.

-However, the revers is not true.
-If you title your separate property house in the name of you and you spouse as tenants in the entireties, the presumption is that the house is now marital.
-The same is true if you provide non-marital funds toward the purchase of a jointly titled house.
-The exact language from the statute creates a presumption that property is “marital,” if it is “held by the parties as tenants by the entireties, whether acquired prior to or during the marriage. . .“.
+However, the reverse is not true.
+If you title your nonmarital house in the name of you and you spouse as tenants in the entireties, the presumption is that the house is now marital.
+The same is true if you provide non-marital funds toward the purchase of home titled as tenants in the entireties.
+The exact language from the statute creates a presumption that property is “marital,” if it is “held by the parties as tenants by the entireties, whether acquired prior to or during the marriage. . .”.